kollective-networks/kltv.kombine/readme.md

 ### Using Shared API

 Sometimes share a value is not enough and you want to share a more complex thing.
-Thing for example in one real life case, the "compile_commands.json" for the clang intellisense.
+Think for example in one real life case, the "compile_commands.json" for the clang intellisense.
 Ideally you want your parent/master script to define where the compile_commands should be stored and next execute the diferent parts of your build, but each one adding / modifying the appropiate values in that specific "compile_commands".

 For that purpose you have: